-- a warning should be given quoting the rule being broken and will be reminded of expectations. - If the child continues, they will be presented with an amber card - On the third occasion they will be presented with a red card and asked to stand by the adult for 5 minutes.
-The child's name will be recorded within the book which will then be reported onto CPOMs.
-For KS2 children, a dojo message will be sent home.
-For KS1 children, parents/carers will be informed verbally. - Any incidences of verbal or physical aggression will result in the child being sent in immediately; bypassing the warning stages.
-They will then miss playtime for the rest of the day. - If a child is given two red cards within a week they will be asked to play with another class with a peer buddy for an allocated time agreed with parent/carers. - If a child continues to gain red cards, parents will be contacted in order for other arrangements to be made at lunch.
+- A warning should be given quoting the rule being broken and will be reminded of expectations. - If the child continues, a cool down will occur where they will stand next to the adult on duty - For red behaviour -The child's name will be recorded within the book which will then be reported onto CPOMs and parents will be informed. - Any incidences of verbal or physical aggression will result in the child being sent in immediately; bypassing the warning stages.
+They will then miss playtime for the rest of the day.
+A suspension will also be considered.